Best Diet for Senegal Parrot

 Senegal Parrot Nutritional Profile

 Dietary planning for Senegal Parrot starts with understanding this species's Small-Medium (9-10 inches, 120-170 grams) physique and friendly character.
 Over a 25-30 years (up to 50 with excellent care) lifespan, the right nutrition foundation prevents many common health issues.
 Senegal Parrot's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger birds.
 Choose nutrient-dense formulas designed for small birds.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Senegal Parrot to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Senegal Parrot to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Senegal Parrot